wildmountainfarms/solarthing/README.md

 * Make Grafana easy to use by supporting InfluxDB as a database
 * Add a basic file for a systemd service
 * Stop requiring command line parameters and have option to use all JSON configs
+* Integrate power usage
+* Detect when Mate packets go from address 4->1 or 1->1 to detect a new collection of packets
+  * This was done by just removing duplicate packets.
+Not ideal, but it works.

 ### [History](docs/history.md)